FG-AI4H/health-aiaudit-platform/docs/_guide.md

    >Throughout the entire project the aws-region needs to be set to eu-central-1.
 EvalAI's source code uses us-east-1 but this will cause errors

 4. **Pull changes**:
-After step 3 the changes are now merged into the master branch on GitHub, but not actually changed on the production instance.
+After step 3 the changes are now merged into the master branch on GitHub, but not changed on the production instance.
 So you need to go to production and pull the changes from the remote repository doing:
 ```bash
 git pull origin master
 ```